OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/ORA/ora.md

 As a verifiable oracle protocol, ORA brings AI and complex compute onchain.
 Its main product, **Onchain AI Oracle (OAO)**, integrates AI capabilities directly onchain.

-ORA breaks down the limitations of smart contracts by offering verifiable AI inference, so developers can innovate freely.
+ORA breaks down the limitations of smart contracts by offering verifiable AI inference so that developers can innovate freely.

-## OAO Quickstart
+## OAO quickstart

-This quickstart is designed to help you to build a smart-contract on Arbitrum able to interact with OAO.
+This quickstart is designed to help you build a smart contract on Arbitrum able to interact with OAO.
 You can find more details in [our docs Quickstart](https://docs.ora.io/doc/oao-onchain-ai-oracle/develop-guide).

 ### Workflow